DorothyTamYiLing/GWarrange/pipeline_and_output_files_description.md

 output files:
 1. flank_coor.txt; format: `kmerX_{end coordinate of the upstream flank}_{start coordinate of the downstream flank}_kmer size`

-## Step2:

-`make_flank_summary.R` (called by `main.sh`)
+`make_flank_summary.R` (called by `main.sh`, for processing kmers containing N only)

 script functions:
 1. filtering kmers based on blast hit information.
 Kmer passing the filter should have blast hits that fulfill the following criteria:

+Criteria 1: the kmer should show blast match to at least 95% of the genomes

-Criteria 1: both flanks should be found in all genomes (there should be 2 blast hits per kmer, one for each flank)
+Criteria 2: both flanks of the kmers should be found in the genomes (there should be 2 blast hits per kmer, one for each flank)

+Criteria 3: Each flank should only show one unique blast hit per genome

-Criteria 2: Both flanks should be fully aligned with the genomes (the flank start and end coordinates in the blast hit should be consistent with those in flank_coor.txt)
+Criteria 4: Both flanks should be fully aligned with the genomes (the flank start and end coordinates in the blast hit should be consistent with those in flank_coor.txt)

-Criteria 3: there should be no SNPs nor gaps (the values in the "mismatch" and "gap" columns should be 0 for all blast hit)

-Criteria 4: Each flank should only show one unique blast hit per genome
+SNPs and gaps are allowed.

 2. for those kmers that have passed the filter, determine: